cole-wilson/nought/README.md

 	script = "nano $name" # $name is replaced with file

-	# optional: symlink to new file in another directory:
+	[group.other] # this matches all files that haven't been matched (single brackets) action = "move"
-	link_in = ".//path/to/symlink/location/"
+	move_to = "other"
 ```
-All values in curly braces are evaluated as python expressions, like this: `./home/{2*90}/test.txt` turns to `./home/180/test.txt`
+All values in underscore curly braces (_{code here}) are evaluated as python expressions, like this: `./home/${2*90}/test.txt` turns to `./home/180/test.txt`
+$bp is replaced with the starting path or the rule.
+$bd is replaced with the base dir of the entire config file.
 ## Upcoming
 I will be adding NOT conditions soon.
 ## Contact